Part II, chapter 10: Surviving spouse or common-law partner

 - qualifies under any federally or provincially legislated plan for compensation as a result of the death of the person that is attributable to the performance of duties; and

-(4) The entitlement period for appointment in priority referred to in subsections (1) and (3) begins on the day on which the request is made and ends on the earliest of:
+(4) The entitlement period begins on the day on which the request is made and ends on the earliest of:

-- the day that is two years after the day on which the request is made;
+- the second anniversary of the day on which the request is made;

-- the day on which the spouse or common-law partner refuses an appointment for an indeterminate period without good and sufficient reason.
+- the day on which the spouse or common-law partner declines an appointment for an indeterminate period without good and sufficient reason; and

 10.2 Application

-The priority entitlement applies to surviving spouses or common-law partners of employees whose organizations are subject to the PSEA or who were members in the Canadian Armed Forces (CAF) or the Royal Canadian Mounted Police (RCMP) and whose death is attributable to the performance of duties, as outlined in PSER 8.1(1).
+The priority entitlement applies to surviving spouses or common-law partners of employees whose organizations are subject to the Public Service Employment Act (PSEA) or who were members in the Canadian Armed Forces (CAF) or the Royal Canadian Mounted Police (RCMP) and whose death is attributable to the performance of duties, as outlined in Public Service Employment Regulations (PSER) subsection 8.1(1).

-For the purpose of this priority entitlement, a death is deemed to be attributable to the performance of duties if the spouse or common-law partner qualifies for compensation as a result of the death of that person, under a federally or provincially legislated plan, such as the Government Employees Compensation Act, the Royal Canadian Mounted Police Superannuation Act or the Canadian Forces Members and Veterans Re-establishment and Compensation Act.
+For the purpose of this priority entitlement, a death is deemed to be attributable to the performance of duties if the spouse or common-law partner qualifies for compensation as a result of the death of that person, under a federally or provincially legislated plan, such as the Government Employees Compensation Act, the Royal Canadian Mounted Police Superannuation Act or the Veterans Well-being Act.

 10.3 The entitlement

-Unlike the other priority entitlements, this priority entitlement applies to advertised external appointment processes only.
+Unlike the other priority entitlements, the surviving spouse or common-law partner priority entitlement applies to advertised external appointment processes only.

-Persons holding this priority entitlement are entitled to be appointed in priority to all other persons, except those with a statutory priority entitlement, to any term or indeterminate position in the public service for which they meet the essential qualifications, referred to in PSEA 30(2)(a).
-There are no restrictions with respect to the group and level or location of the position to which an appointment may be made pursuant to this entitlement, as long as the person meets the essential qualifications.
+Persons holding this priority entitlement are entitled to be appointed in priority to all other persons, except those with a statutory priority entitlement, to any term or indeterminate position in the public service for which they meet the essential qualifications, referred to in PSEA paragraph 30(2)(a).
+There are no restrictions with respect to the group and level or location of the position to which an appointment may be made pursuant to this entitlement, as long as the person meets the essential qualifications and conditions of employment.

 There is no specified order of appointment with respect to persons holding regulatory priority entitlements.